CptMeetKat/poker-private-wallet/README.md

+# Fork Details

+This fork is intended to provided a private wallet until a wallet feature becomes on the original fork.

+Please note the following:
+*  This only works when self-hosting the bot
+*  Is only intended for a single server
+*  Is only intended for a single discord text channel

 # poker

 A Clojure implementation of a poker game ([Texas Hold 'em](https://en.wikipedia.org/wiki/Texas_hold_%27em)) and a corresponding Discord bot to play poker in chat.